xinweny/ecommerce-admin/README.md

 ## Features

 1. Inventory management with CRUD features for products/SKUs, categories and brands
+2. Quickly sort and find data with customized search, filter and pagination features
+3. Sales data summary by day/week/month
-2. JWT authentication and authorization for admins
+4. JWT authentication and authorization for admins
-3. Secure payment with Stripe API (Test mode only) integration
+5. Secure payment with Stripe API (Test mode only) integration
-4. Product search, filter and pagination

 ## Installation